 Don’t just read, get your games reviewed

-Having a more advanced player take a look at your games or hands and give their take on what happens can show you areas where you are weak, and where you are strong too.
+Having a more advanced player take a look at your games or hands and give their take on what can show you areas where you are weak, and where you are strong too.

 It takes feedback and critique to sharpen your game.

-You should make sure to also offer to review hands for players that are less skilled then you; this will keep your eyes sharp.
+You should make sure also to offer to review hands for players that are less skilled then you; this will keep your eyes sharp.

 Watch and learn